miku/s2gen/README.md

 The following features are implemented:

 * generating a struct from a SOLR schema.xml
-* marhsal an indexable JSON document from a struct
+* marshal an indexable JSON document from that struct
 * unmarshal SOLR documents into a struct including dynamic fields
 * static and dynamic fields with cardinality checks

 Not supported or low priority:

-* type inference (to many variations, so we use strings for now)
+* type inference (to many variations, so we only use strings for now)

 ## Example SOLR schema